snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-python-tracker-0.3.0-released.md

 })
 {% endhighlight %}

+In order to avoid confusion between custom contexts defined by different companies, you can fill in the `context_vendor` argument when initializing a tracker:

+{% highlight python %}
+from snowplow_tracker.tracker import Tracker

+t = Tracker("d3rkrsqld9gmqf.cloudfront.net", context_vendor="com.example")
+{% endhighlight %}

+Then whenever the tracker fires an event with a custom context, the event will include the context vendor you provide.

+The context vendor string should contain no characters other than lowercase letters, underscores, and dots.
+It should be your company's reversed Internet domain name - for example, "com.example" for an event developed at the company with domain name "example.com".

 For more on custom contexts, see the [blog post][contexts] which introduced them for the Snowplow JavaScript Tracker.

-<h2><a name="vendor">5.
+<h2><a name="event-vendor">5.
 Event vendors</a></h2>

 The event vendor parameter represents the company who developed the model for an event.
+It is analogous to the context vendor parameter, although it is not part of tracker construction.
 All events other than custom unstructured events have "com.snowplowanalytics" in their event vendor field.

 Custom unstructured events now have an `event_vendor` field: